Curie: Policy-based Secure Data Exchange: Abstract

 \section{Abstract}

-Data sharing among partners---users, organizations, companies---is crucial for the advancement of data analytics in many domains.
-Sharing through secure computation and differential privacy allows these partners to perform private computations on their sensitive data in controlled ways.
-However, in reality, there exist complex relationships among members.
-Politics, regulations, interest, trust, data demands and needs are one of the many reasons.
+Data sharing among partners---users, companies, organizations---is crucial for the advancement of collaborative machine learning in many domains such as healthcare, finance, and security.
+Sharing through secure computation and other means allow these partners to perform privacy-preserving computations on their private data in controlled ways.
+However, in reality, there exist complex relationships among members (partners).
+Politics, regulations, interest, trust, data demands and needs prevent members from sharing their complete data.
 Thus, there is a need for a mechanism to meet these conflicting relationships on data sharing.
-This paper presents Curie, an approach to exchange data among members whose membership has complex relationships.
-The CPL policy language that allows members to define the specifications of data exchange requirements is introduced.
-Members (partners) assert who and what to exchange through their local policies and negotiate a global sharing agreement.
-The agreement is implemented in a multi-party computation that guarantees sharing among members will comply with the policy as negotiated.
-The use of Curie is validated through an example of a health care application built on recently introduced secure multi-party computation and differential privacy frameworks, and policy and performance trade-offs are explored.
+This paper presents \Curie\footnote{Our paper named after Marie Curie.
+She is physicist and chemist who conducted pioneering research in health care and won Nobel prize twice.}, an approach to exchange data among members who have complex relationships.
+A novel policy language, CPL, that allows members to define the specifications of data exchange requirements is introduced.
+With CPL, members can easily assert who and what to exchange through their local policies and negotiate a global sharing agreement.
+The agreement is implemented in a distributed privacy-preserving model that guarantees sharing among members will comply with the policy as negotiated.
+The use of \Curie is validated through an example healthcare application built on recently introduced secure multi-party computation and differential privacy frameworks, and policy and performance trade-offs are explored.